 UH staff may enter residents’ rooms for the purpose of conducting room/apartment condition reports and/or completing checkout paperwork.
 This will usually occur within 24 hours of a resident room change, entering/vacating a housing assignment, or at the end of a housing license agreement period.

 RHA maintains a large inventory of games, DVDs, sporting equipment, and other useful items.
 These items have been paid for with Residence Hall Association funds and therefore are available for use by residents.
-To checkout items from the RHA Office, please contact or visit the RHA Office located in Eccles A.
+To check out items from the RHA Office, please contact or visit the RHA Office located in Eccles A. Hours of operation are posted on the RHA Office door.

 In the interest of creating inclusive communities and in an attempt to include every individual student, University Housing is committed to policies of nondiscrimination and equal opportunity, and pursues affirmative action with regard to race, color, national origin, sex, sexual orientation, age, status as an individual with a disability, religion or faith system, and status as a veteran with a disability or a veteran of the Vietnam era.
 The long standing tradition of Southern Utah University and UH is to treat each individual with a unique respect worthy of their membership in a community of learners.
 It is the commitment of the current staff that this continues in perpetuity.